Integrate Algolia with Statamic

 composer require algolia/algoliasearch-client-php

-This snippet tells Statamic to use the Algolia driver:
+This code snippet tells Statamic to use the Algolia driver:

 return [